placekit/autocomplete-react/README.md

   onFreeForm={(isFreeForm) => {}}
   onGeolocation={(hasGeolocation, position) => {}}

-  // and any other property will be forwared to the <input> element id="my-input" name="address" placeholder="Search places..."
+  // and other native properties will be forwared to the <input> element id="my-input" name="address" placeholder="Search places..."